xuanchuong/jhipster-microservice-demo/README.md

 You can use Docker to improve your JHipster development experience.
 A number of docker-compose configuration are available in the [src/main/docker](src/main/docker) folder to launch required third party services.

-You can also fully dockerize your application and all the services that it depends on.
+You can also fully docker size your application and all the services that it depends on.
 To achieve this, first build a docker image of your app by running:

 ```